sirolf2009/bitfinex-api/README.md

 - ticker - Creates a listener for new trades
 - candleTicker - creates a listener for new candlesticks for a certain timeframe
 - heikenAshiTicker - creates a listener for new heiken ashi candlesticks for a certain timeframe
+- getSentiment - return a sentiment in percentages for a given symbol

 ## Examples